-McDaniel enjoys a long history of preparing students with the knowledge and skills in the fields of sport and exercise programs and the opportunity to conduct scientific research to successfully compete in selective careers, for graduate study in the exercise science and in allied health fields.
+McDaniel enjoys a long history of preparing students with knowledge and skills in the field of kinesiology.
+Our major and minors include courses covering a multitude of sub-disciplinary areas such as athletic training, coaching, exercise physiology, fitness leadership, physical education teacher preparation, sport and exercise psychology, sport management, and pre-professional training for the allied health fields.
 Professors bring extensive experience into the classroom as educators, advisors, coaches and researchers.
-Students frequently serve internships, conduct independent study projects, or co-author publications resulting from research with faculty.
-Excellent athletic facilities including the Human Performance Lab provide students with hands-on experience testing cardiopulmonary, metabolic, and neuromuscular systems on equipment used in the health and fitness industry.
+Excellent facilities including the Human Performance Lab and Neuromuscular Performance Lab provide students with hands-on experience testing cardiopulmonary, metabolic, and neuromuscular systems on equipment used in the health and fitness industries.

 “Growing up with sports I knew I wanted to do something related to sports and fitness.
 You can walk into class and have an entire conversation with your professor about some aspect of the sporting contest the night before.
 Whether it be the sport psychology behind the game, the nutrition aspect, the biomechanics behind the skill, or just a conversation about how the team did the professors make an effort to connect with their students.”